 - Shuffle the cards every time you use them.
-You want to make sure you are remembering the answers to the questions... not just that the first answer is always '1945'! - Mix flashcards from different topics or subjects together nest yourself on the cards in box two every Tuesday and Thursday.
-If you get the answer correct, the card moves to box three.
-If you don't get the answer correct, it moves back to box one.
+You want to make sure you are remembering the answers to the questions... not just that the first answer is always '1945'! - Mix flashcards from different topics or subjects together

+Supercharge your revision...